Iterating Generalised Perfect Set Forcing Along Well-Founded Orders: Iterations of along a well-founded order

 In \S\ref{sec:main} we prove our main theorem, Theorem \ref{th:iteration}.
-Along with known facts that we shall recall, it implies that that iterating $\mathbb P(\mathcal F)$ along any well-founded partial order preserves cardinals up and including $\kappa^+$ (Corollary \ref{cor:preserving-cardinals}).
+Together with the known facts we shall recall, it implies that iterating $\mathbb P(\mathcal F)$ along any well-founded partial order preserves cardinals up to and including $\kappa^+$ (see Corollary \ref{cor:preserving-cardinals}).